npc-gnu/yaud/README.md

 ## 5. Run the installer by `sudo ./installer` .
 When the installation is completed, yaud will not activate.
 To activate yaud run `yaud --a` .
 ## 6. Thats it.
 Now you can use yaud.
+## AUR?
+There is aur package yaud but it doesn't works.
+I still trying to make it work.

 # License

-This project and every part of it lisenced by GNU General Public Lisence v3.
+This project and every part of it lisenced by GNU is Not Unix General Public Lisence v3.
 (GPLv3).